 National Women's Department

 The Library Fund is a project sponsored by the National Women’s Department.
-The Library Fund’s mission is to provide religious reference and study books for the libraries of the Assemblies of God World and National Home Missions Bible schools.
-The Fund is maintained from the sale of canceled postage stamps and contributions for churches and individuals.
+The Library Fund’s mission is to provide religious reference and study books for the libraries of the Assemblies of God World and U.S. Missions Bible schools.
+The Fund is maintained from the sale of canceled postage stamps and contributions from churches and individuals.

 Women’s groups coordinate the collection, preparations, and shipping of the canceled postage stamps.
 The stamps are sent to the National Women’s Department for marketing.

 Churches receive “Assemblies of God Total Giving” credit for offerings given to the Fund.
 A value cannot be placed on shipments of stamps sent to the the national department to be marketed.

 The Library Fund is a project that appeals to many local women’s groups because it does not require a large amount of finances or fund-raising.

 - Promote the Library Fund in the church bulletin.

 - Encourage the congregation to save canceled postage stamps.